basecamp/kamal-site/docs/configuration/accessories.md

 ## [Port mappings](#port-mappings)

-See https://docs.docker.com/network/, especially note the warning about the security implications of exposing ports publicly.
+See https://docs.docker.com/network/, and especially note the warning about the security implications of exposing ports publicly.

 ```yaml
     port: "127.0.0.1:3306:3306"